Azure-Samples/iot-edge-watchdog/README.md

 The **IoT Hub Listener** is an Azure Function designed to be intermediate plumbing between an Azure IoT Hub and a time-series database, such as Azure Time Series Insights (see [this article](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-how-to-add-an-event-source-eventhub) for details).
+The Azure Function requires an input Event Hub, such as IoT Hub's Event Hub compatible end point, and an output Event Hub to push data to.
+The output Event Hub can be mapped to TSI for persistence of watchdog messages.

 An optional consumer group may be added to the output Event Hub where messages are consumed by a streaming analytics service, such as Azure Stream Analytics.
 The stream analytics service can provide alerts/alarms/notifications over a tumbling window, for a specific IoT Hub Device ID, to alert when a device has not sent a ping within a set period.
 These empty tumbling window alerts can then allow the cloud-side solution to generate dashboard alerts, or adjust solution behavior, such as preventing device deployments if the network connect appears unstable.